twitter2imgur/twitter2imgur/README.txt

 4) Changelog:

+Version 1.05 (4 Feb 2017)
+- Added ability to upload to Imgur anonymously
+- Added ability to delete images
+- Added option to limit the number of recent images shown
+- Support for tweets longer than 140 characters

 Version 1.04 (14 Sep 2016)
 - Switched to bundling Indy's OpenSSL DLLs on Windows (OpenSSL was failing to load on systems without Visual Studio runtime installed)